dkpatpot/FullStackBootcamp-Practice/README.md

 # FullStackBootcamp-Practice
-This is a part of learning and practicing in Fullstack boot camp 2023 by udemy
+This is a part of learning and practicing in Fullstack Boot Camp 2023 by Udemy.